Update: Nintendo have shared more details about the discontinuation of the Nintendo eShop on Wii U and Nintendo 3DS.

 - As of May 23, 2022, it will no longer be possible to use a credit card to add funds to an account in Nintendo eShop on Wii U or the Nintendo 3DS family of systems.

-- As of Late March 2023, it will no longer be possible to do any of the following:
+- As of March 27th 2023, it will no longer be possible to do any of the following:

 - Purchase any content